 - Nausea or vomiting

-Students: If you are experiencing mild symptoms of COVID-19, you can submit a saliva test without needing to see a health care provider.
+Students: Even if you are experiencing mild symptoms of COVID-19, please get tested for COVID-19.
+A PCR test is recommended to rule out COVID-19.
 Please self-quarantine until you have received a negative result.
-Wear a mask around others even if your symptoms are mild.

 Students with moderate to severe symptoms should self-quarantine until they have received guidance from the triage nurse or another health care provider, including a negative test result from a PCR/NAAT test.
 Antigen tests cannot be used to rule out COVID-19 infection in symptomatic individuals.
 If your symptoms are due to another cause, not COVID-19, the health care provider will determine your next steps.

-If you test positive for COVID-19, you must report this to a designated person in your department (supervisor, department chair, etc.).
-This person will contact CHWS and inform the CHWS staff of your test result so that CHWS may begin contact tracing.
-Antigen tests cannot be used to rule out COVID infection in symptomatic individuals.
+If you test positive for COVID-19, you must report this to a designated person in your department (supervisor, department chair, etc.) and email@example.com.
+Antigen tests are not recommended to rule out COVID-19 infection in symptomatic individuals.

 I have tested negative for COVID-19 with a PCR/NAAT test.
 When can I return to in-person activities on campus?